Xela3026/workflows-docs/docs/tools/event-schemas.md

-<div className="dubheader"><BrandName type="name"/>'s Events</div>
+<div className="dubheader"><EnvironmentConfig type="name"/>'s Events</div>

-<BrandName type="name"/>'s predefined events work in the exact same way.
+<EnvironmentConfig type="name"/>'s predefined events work in the exact same way.
 Each one has its own event schema.
-Then, when the relevant action is performed, <BrandName type="name"/> sends a POST request triggering the relevant event.
-This event is then validated by one of <BrandName type="name"/>'s event schemas.
+Then, when the relevant action is performed, <EnvironmentConfig type="name"/> sends a POST request triggering the relevant event.
+This event is then validated by one of <EnvironmentConfig type="name"/>'s event schemas.
 Since these schemas are global for all workspaces to use, event subscribers from any workspace can then catch these events.

 ---